-- 1. Ask participants to brainstorm the benefits of talking to partners about relationship or sexual issues. - 2.
-Tell the participants that we will practice communicating with a partner.
-Ask the participants split into pairs.
+1. Brainstorm the benefits of talking to partners about relationship or sexual issues in the space below.

-- 3. The role-play should demonstrate how communication can be better when using strong communication skills.
-Potential role-play scenarios are as follows: - Talking to a partner who doesn't want to use a condom when you have decided to have sex - Saying no to sex to a partner who is pressuring you to have sex or risk losing the relationship - Asking a partner to go for joint HIV testing before you start having sex - Talking to a partner about delaying time of marriage or risk losing the relationship - 4.
-After each role-play, ask how participants demonstrated how to talk to partners.
-If a participant feels that a particular character did not assertively communicate with a partner, she is allowed to do a touch tag and improve the communication. - 5.
-After the role plays and touch tag, lead a discussion based on the following questions: - How many managed to stick to their decision? - What helped you to stick to your decision?
-What did not help? - How did the assertive skills help in decision making? - How did lack of knowledge affect your decision making? - How will assertiveness and sound decision making help you in your everyday life? - How will these help you reduce your vulnerability from abuse and risks?
+- 2. Split into pairs and practice the following scenarios.
+The role play should demonstrate how communication can be better when using strong communication skills.
+Potential role play scenarios are: - Talking to a partner who doesn't want to use a condom when you have decide to have sex - Saying no to sex with a partner who is pressuring you to have sex or risk losing the relationship - Asking a partner to go for joint HIV testing before you start having sex - Talking to a partner about delaying the time of marriage or risk losing the relationship - 3.
+Explain to the group how you demonstrated talking to a partner. - 4.
+Discuss the following questions with the group: - Did you manage to stick to your decision? - What helped you to stick to your decision?
+What did not help? - How did the assertive skills help in decision-making? - How did lack of knowledge affect your decision-making? - How will assertiveness and sound decision-making help you in your everyday life? - How will communication skills help you reduce your vulnerability from abuse and risks?